 2. Eating too much protein and carbs.

-You already know that too many carbs will stop ketosis and weight loss.
+You already know that too many carbs will increase blood sugar, stop ketosis, and cause weight gain.
 If you want to maximize your body’s fat-burning potential, track your total carbs and not your net carbs.
 Also, stay at the lower end of your carb allowance for the day.

 What about protein?
 Why is too much of it bad for ketosis?
 Protein intake should be kept at a moderate amount.
 That means 30% to 35% of your daily calories.
 This should be enough to maintain lean body mass and function.